zakkak/workspace-grid/Readme.md

 * The 'gnome3.2' branch is only compatible with GNOME 3.2.
 It's meant to be stable.
 * The 'gnome3.4' branch is only compatible with GNOME 3.4 - things like keybinding names have changed since GNOME 3.2.
 It's meant to be stable.
 * The 'gnome3.6' branch is only compatible with GNOME 3.6.
-It's mant to be stable.
+It's meant to be stable.
 * The 'gnome3.8' branch is only compatible with GNOME 3.8.
-It's mant to be stable [16/05/2013: not yet working]
+It's meant to be stable [16/05/2013: not yet working]
+* The 'gnome3.10' branch is only compatible with GNOME 3.10.
+It's meant to be stable.
+* The 'gnome3.12' branch is only compatible with GNOME 3.12.
+It's meant to be stable.
+* The 'gnome3.14' branch is only compatible with GNOME 3.14.
+It's meant to be stable.
 * The 'default' branch is currently essentially the 3.2 branch...

 ## Known issues